Earthquakes on April 2, 2026

 56.6 km---✓ ReviewedUSGS →

-On April 2, 2026 at 22:32 UTC, a magnitude 2.2 earthquake struck 6 km NNE of Karluk, Alaska.
-The event originated approximately 56.6 km below the surface, classifying it as shallow crustal.
+On April 2, 2026, worldwide seismic activity registered a magnitude 2.2 earthquake 6 km NNE of Karluk, Alaska at 22:32 UTC.
+At a depth of 56.6 km, the event was shallow crustal.
 Coordinates: 57.620°, -154.404°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-02